dental implants

 Missing teeth leave gaps in your smile and can make you feel self-conscious about your appearance.
 After implant placement, we can provide a stunning restoration such as a crown, denture, or bridge that is indistinguishable from your natural teeth.
 Patients can enjoy all the benefits of dental implants while feeling confident about their smiles.

 Implants are the only proven treatment option to stop and prevent the bone loss that occurs with even a single missing tooth.
 In some cases, it can even reverse the effects of tooth loss.
 Additionally, when you receive implants in a timely manner, you may not require preparatory treatments like bone grafting later.
-Made of high-quality materials like titanium, implants can last you a lifetime when cared for properly, making them a worthwhile investment in your oral health.
+Made of high-quality materials like titanium and medical-grade ceramic, implants can last you a lifetime when cared for properly, making them a worthwhile investment in your oral health.

 Untreated Tooth Loss Can Lead to Further Complications